Yeah, we're back and we've got a big remaining single busy broadcast hour to go.

 He's one of the voters.

-And he's even got, I think Rick just started a uh talk radio network about the Hall of Fame.
+And he's even got, I think Rick just started a talk radio network about the Hall of Fame.

 And he's explained it to me.

-Uh it's it's no mystery.
+It's no mystery.

-That's that's where it gets that's where it gets tough and and confusing because every year is a new process.
+But if you don't understand it, for players that don't make it in their first year of eligibility, that's where it gets tough and confusing because every year is a new process.

-And it's quite possible that they will know the voters of the Hall of Fame just because of the way they know how things work.
+And it's quite possible that they will know the voters of the Hall of Fame just because the way they know how things work.

-I couldn't by any stretch do it justice uh in the limited amount of time I have here.
+I couldn't by any stretch do it justice in the limited amount of time I have here.

-Uh, and he's written about it extensively.
+And he's written about it extensively.

-They they don't they don't keep it secret.
+They don't keep it secret.

-I mean the deliberations are secret when they happen the day before the Super Bowl, but the process is not.
+I mean, the deliberations are secret when they happen the day before the Super Bowl, but the process is not.

 Tim, I wish I'd have gotten your call before I have to go because I'm really out of time.